taoshidev/ptncli/README.md

 **Options:**
 - `--wallet-name, --name` - Name of the wallet
+- `--wallet.hotkey, --hotkey` - Name of the hotkey to use
 - `--wallet-path, --path` - Path to wallets directory (default: `~/.bittensor/wallets`)
 - `--network` - Network to connect to (default: `finney`)
 - `--json` - Output result as JSON